 Once a 3PL warehouse has outlined its foundational elements, operations can begin evaluating the specific warehouse receiving best practices functional elements they wish to improve.
 Optimizing warehouse receiving process checklist happens as much before inventory arrives at the warehouse dock as when the receipt occurs.

 To begin identifying areas to optimize in the pre-arrival of inventory, management should consider the following questions:

 - Does your warehouse have a receive against advanced shipping notice (ASN) process?

-Protip: Warehouses that have receive an ASN from their customers can plan their labor and space for inventory arrival as well as can communicate in real time with customers to reconcile overages, shortages, damages, etc.
+Protip: Warehouses that have to receive an ASN from their customers can plan their labor and space for inventory arrival as well as can communicate in real-time with customers to reconcile overages, shortages, damages, etc.